crate/cloud-reference/docs/subscription-plans.rst

 number (between 4 and 15).
-Because the hardware capacity in each plan and tier is different, a node of the **GP** plan at the **Basic** tier, for example, is of a different size (in terms of storage, memory, and computation) than a node in the I/O Optimized plan at tier Premium.
+Because the hardware capacity in each plan and tier is different, a node of the **GP** plan at the **Basic** tier, for example, is of a different size (in terms of storage, memory, and computation) than a node in the **I/O Optimized** plan at tier Premium.
 But the billing for these varied hardware compositions and scales is made easy by the fact that for any given plan and tier, one node corresponds to one DTU.
 Since for SaaS Marketplace users we bill in terms of DTUs/hour, all the different dimensions of horizontal and vertical hardware scaling are resolved into a single measure.

-An overview showing the range in terms of capacity of each plan can be found on the `Azure offer page`_ and the `AWS subscription page`_, respectively.
-All details about each hardware dimension, plan, tier, and node, can be found on the deployment screen in the CrateDB Cloud console when deploying your cluster.
+An overview showing the range in terms of capacity of each SaaS plan and the price per DTU/hour can be found on the `Azure offer page`_ and the `AWS subscription page`_, respectively.
+All details about each hardware dimension, plan, tier, and node, can also be found on the deployment screen in the CrateDB Cloud console when deploying your cluster.
-For SaaS Marketplace offers, you can also find the price per DTU/hour for each subscription plan in the same overview.

 To summarize: